 For more information on measuring, visit our ‘How to measure for Windows, Doors & Rooflights’ blog, or speak to one of our friendly experienced sales team for further assistance.

 What About Roof Lantern Cost?

 Naturally, the bigger the lantern, the bigger the cost.
 Finding a standard sized roof lantern will keep these costs down compared to buying one on special order.

 Using a made to measure service does, however, enable you to design your glass lantern to any size you desire, along with letting you customise a number of other features.
 If a bespoke lantern is something you want or need, send us your requirments via our bespoke form.

 Should your search for a roof lantern be part of larger extension plans, purchasing your lantern alongside other extension components can sometimes come at a discounted rate.
-At Sterlingbuild, we will give you 5% off when you buy a REAL aluminium lantern alongside a REAL casement window and patio/bifold/french doors.
+At Sterlingbuild, we will give you 5% off when you buy an aluminium lantern alongside a pair of bifold doors or sliders.